LGN520/farreach-public/benchmark.md

 <!--	+ `sudo hugeadm \-\-thp-never` -->
 <!--	+ `cat /sys/kernel/mm/transparent_hugepage/enabled` to check -->

-## 1.2 Network Configuration
+## 1.2 Configuration Changes

-- Update scripts/global.sh based on your own testbed
+- Update the following configurations in scripts/global.sh based on your own testbed
 	+ USER: Linux username (e.g., ssy)
 	+ SWITCH_PRIVATEKEY: the passwd-free ssh key used for the connection from {main client} to {switch} as **root user** (e.g., .ssh/switch-private-key)
 	+ CONNECTION_PRIVATEKEY: the passwd-free ssh key used for the connections from two servers to {switch}, from two clients to two servers, and from {first server} (controller) to {second server} as **non-root user** (e.g., .ssh/connection-private-key)